| Documentation

 E-VAL-002 Multiple OR Clauses Script has more than one OR operator in a line Split complex conditions into multiple lines with one OR each

-E-VAL-003 Invalid Command Format Command structure doesn't match expected pattern Check command syntax: BUY/SELL quantity @ price
+E-VAL-003 Invalid Command Format Command structure doesn't match expected pattern Check command syntax: OBTAIN/SELL quantity @ price

-E-VAL-004 Missing @ Symbol Trade command missing @ price separator Add @ followed by price: BUY 100 @ $MARKET_PRICE
+E-VAL-004 Missing @ Symbol Trade command missing @ price separator Add @ followed by price: OBTAIN 100 @ $MARKET_PRICE

 E-VAL-005 Invalid @ Format Command has multiple @ symbols Use only one @ symbol per command